Google Analytics tags

 Using a speaker-to-line level adapter to attach a power amp to almost any head that does not allow for a direct power amp connection introduces noise and distortion.
 This distortion in most cases will be

-well above the threshold where one will be able to hear it and will cause listening fatigue at volumes high enough to cover the engine sounds in our cars.
+well above the threshold where one will be able to hear it and/or will cause listening fatigue at volumes high enough to cover the engine sounds in our cars.

-For this reason, if one has any notion to add a power amp sometime in the future the Continental radios are not the head units to consider.
-Specifications change over time so if you are planning to replace your radio head check the specification of the head you are considering as Continental-branded units may offer power amp connectivity in the future.
+For this reason, if one has any notion to add a power amp sometime in the future, the Continental radios are not the head units to consider.
+Specifications change over time, so if you are planning to replace your radio, head check the specifications of the head you are considering, as Continental-branded units may offer power amp connectivity in the future.

 The Blaupunkt Bremen SQR 46 DAB Radio Head: